 Bryndís Ísfold Hlöðversdóttir is the director of Communication and Community.
 She holds a B.Sc. degree in business administration and a B.A. in political studies from the University of Iceland.
 In 2015 she completed a master’s degree in campaign management from the University of Fordham in New York.
 Bryndís has worked as a consultant as well as a director in the USA, in Europe and in Iceland for companies, organisations, public entities and political parties, most recently as consultant at Aton.JL Consulting.
 Along with her work at Reykjavík Energy she teaches courses in public relations and media as an adjunct at Bifröst University.

 Reynir Guðjónsson is head of safety at Reykjavik Energy.
 He has a long track record in this field.
 He worked for the Capital Area Fire Department for many years and was a safety representative for Rio Tinto-Alcan and quality manager there.
 He also worked as a prevention officer at the VÍS insurance company for two years.

 Hólmfríður Sigurðardóttir, director of environmental affairs, is a biologist with a masters degree from the University of Iceland in 1983, another masters in soil mechanics from the University of Aarhus in Denmark and an MBA from the University of Reykjavik.
 Hólmfríður has a long track record in environmental issues and, among other things has worked for the National Planning Agency for a period of 12 years, mostly as the head of the environment division.
 She started working for Reykjavik Energy in 2007.

-Elín Smáradóttir, Reykjavík Energy’s lawyer, graduated in law from the University of Iceland in 1994 and qualified as District Court advocate in 1996.
+Elín Smáradóttir, Reykjavík Energy’s General Counsel, graduated in law from the University of Iceland in 1994 and qualified as District Court advocate in 1996.
 She worked for the National Planning Agency between 1994-2003 and later at the National Energy Authority until 2008 when she joined Reykjavik Energy.